 Shift Away from Overthinking Your Business

 As you begin to incorporate these new activities your mental attitude will shift.
-As a result, you’ll spend less time worrying about all that could potentially go wrong.
+As a result, you spend less time worrying about all that could potentially go wrong.

 Put all the potential “what ifs” behind you.
-You’ll become more productive and find your work more enjoyable.
+Your productivity rises and you find your work more enjoyable.